akafael/python-sandbox/README.md

 Guiding myself through the hidden path of Python.
 Combination of tutorial codes and tools for Python.

-You can also check the [complete list with kudos for several different programming languages](https://github.com/akafael?tab=repositories&q=sandbox)
+You can also check the [my list with kudos for several different programming languages](https://github.com/akafael?tab=repositories&q=sandbox)

 ## Reference